Technology & Tools

 Benefits & New Science of Heart Rate Variability (HRV) Biofeedback | Dr. Jay Wiles @hanuhealth

-Heart rate variability is a bio2metric reflecting the varying time interval between heartbeats.
+Heart rate variability is a biometric reflecting the varying time interval between heartbeats.
 More variability indicates a healthier and better regulated nervous system.
 HRV is more than the latest biohackers’ biometric obsession.
 It’s one of the best non-invasive windows into the current performance of our nervous system, brain, and body.

 There’s an intricate link between the brain, gut, and heart.
 According to research performed by the HeartMath institute, the heart actually registers information slightly ahead of the brain.
 Additionally, the heart’s electromagnetic field is 1,000-fold more powerful than the brain’s.
 Lastly, there’s a strong correlation between brain state and heart rate variability status.